Bauhaus (typeface): ITC Bauhaus

 ITC Bauhaus was designed by Ed Benguiat and Victor Caruso in 1975.
-Inheriting the simple geometric shapes and monotone stroke weights of Herbert Bayer's universal, it includes separate upper and lower case characters.
+Inheriting the simple geometric shapes and monotone stroke weights of Herbert Bayer's universal, it includes separate upper and lowercase characters.
 Five weights of Roman fonts were made for this family.
 Unlike the earlier ITC Ronda, the letters have open instead of closed counters.

 Bauhaus Heavy was originally intended to be a display-only design and was accompanied by Bauhaus Outline.
 With the advent of digital technology, the Outline version was dropped from the family, while the Bauhaus Heavy was made part of the now text/display offering.

 Under Adobe's development, the font family supports the ISO-Adobe character set for the PostScript version.
 In OpenType Std version, it supports the Adobe Western 2 character set.

 Monotype also produced versions that include Cyrillic or Central European characters.

 The font was also named "Geometric 752" by Bitstream, "BH" by Itek.